Bridget Alex, STEM Writing Specialist and Lecturer

 Daniel is a junior majoring in computer science. he believes that strong communcation and writing skills are critical to every student at Caltech for both their STEM and non-STEM efforts.
 Through peer tutoring, he hopes to help students hone these skills, as well as improve his own.
 In his free time, Daniel likes reading, sleeping, and playing video games.

-Jillian Reed, Ruddock
+Jillian Reed, Venerable

 Jillian is a senior majoring in Chemical Engineering and simultaneously disdains and adores writing.
 The process can be frustrating, but the ability to deliberately choose and order words with precision and thought is a powerful one.
 She has worked with the Lewis Group at Caltech on artificial photosynthesis research and in different industries.
 You can find her with her nose in a book, nearly anywhere outdoors, or petting a dog.
 Jillian will not be tutoring during the Fall term, but will return in the Winter.

-Margaret Sui, Lloyd
+Maggie Sui, Lloyd